Photo Credit: Carlos Rodríguez

 With digital and online campaigns comprising a major component of organizing today, the convening combined these dialogues with workshops where activists shared software, online tips, and expertise – leaving the convening with fresh ideas, skills, and tools.

 * Astraea’s CommsLabs is a radical global movement-building initiative that equips LGBTQI activists with the tools, skills and knowledge they need to securely organize and advocate in online spaces.
 Through a series of regional or country-based convenings, each Lab connects local LGBTQI activists, trainers, healers and technologists in an effort to address the online and offline threats facing LGBTQI communities, and seize the opportunities technology presents.
-To date, we have held four convenings: South Africa, Kenya, Colombia and the Dominican Republic, and a forthcoming convening is planned to take place in the United States in 2019.
+To date, we have held four convenings: two in Africa, and one each in Colombia and the Dominican Republic, and a forthcoming convening is planned to take place in the United States in 2019.

 Learn more about the convening in our video below: